akshay140601/akshay140601.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: These are my projects.
+Click on the project to learn more details about the project.
 nav: true
 nav_order: 3
-display_categories: [work, fun]
+display_categories:
 horizontal: false
 ---